Garulf/HA-Commander/README.md

 ### Advanced:

 #### Filter by domains:
+Typing `#` will bring up a list of available domains.
 Selecting any domain will show all entities from that domain *only*.

 ![image](https://user-images.githubusercontent.com/535299/147866147-ab6d95c6-566a-4dba-b146-2b6a3e1b62b3.png)